 In addition to the fields available in the external object, you may also be able to access related fields—fields that are located on another object, but have a relationship to this object.
 These are also known as reference fields.

-- Clicking next to any field displaying that icon.
-This opens a new field list.
+- Click next to any field displaying that icon.
+A new field list opens.

-- Again, check the boxes beside the fields that you would like to add to the model from the related object.
+- Check the boxes beside the fields that you would like to add to the model from the related object.

-- The fields selected are added to the model's fields list in the order in which they are selected.
-They are also listed under the Selected Fields tab, a prefix that indicates the name of the associated object, for example: Owner.Address is an address field from the Owner object.
+The fields selected are added to the model's fields list in the order in which they are selected.
+They are also listed under the Selected Fields tab.
+A prefix indicates the name of the associated object, for example: Owner.Address is an address field from the Owner object.

 Note: To navigate back to the field list for the main object, click the model's name in the Properties pane.